zenfish/docker-scripts/README.md

 And that'll create a PNG called docker.png (SVGs and other formats are possible as well, just change the dot command.)

-Given a compose file, the output looks like -
+Given the included compose file, the output looks like -

 ![visualizing compose](https://github.com/zenfish/docker-scripts/raw/master/compose.png)